Toby Twirl: Sheila Hodgetts

-Hodgetts also created several other titles within a series of “Cherub story” books (with a winged cherub appearing on the front cover as a series logo).
+Hodgetts also created several other titles within a series of "Cherub story" books (with a winged cherub appearing on the front cover as a series logo).
 For example, The Brave Little Cowboy (1952), illustrated by R. MacGillivray, tells the adventures of Little Tex, the bravest cowboy in the Wild West who rides The Range to find adventures with his trusty pony, Ranger.
-Other titles included The Lost Baby Fairy, Little Kanga’s Pocket, and The Little Red Lorry (1952), this latter illustrated by Vera Rice-Jay.
-Sampson, Low, and later, Sampson, Low, Marston, and also Purnell, provided a willing venue for all of Hodgetts’ writing.
+Other titles included The Lost Baby Fairy, Little Kanga's Pocket, and The Little Red Lorry (1952), this latter illustrated by Vera Rice-Jay.